 Osteomalacia or Osteoporosis Both of these are health conditions involving bone.

 Osteoporosis can be caused by a number of different things.
 Its causes are the same as those for Osteopenia (milder form of bone loss that usually precedes Osteoporosis.)
-Click here for the Causes of Osteopenia and Osteoporosis
+Click here to read about the Causes of Osteopenia and Osteoporosis

-Symptoms of Osteomalacia or Osteoporosis.
 Osteomalacia usually reveals itself in aches and pain in lumbar region of the spine (lower back) or in the thighs.
 As the condition progresses these aches may spread to arms and ribs.
-Osteoporosis, onthe other hand, usually has no symptoms - until there is a bone fracture.
+Osteoporosis, on the other hand, usually has no symptoms - until there is a bone fracture.
 It is this reason why anyone over 30 who fractures a bone AND as all persons as they age, should have a dexa scan to asses their bone density.

 CLICK HERE for index of topics in addition to Osteomalacia or Osteoporosis